 “Within that 100,000, there’s pervasive dissatisfaction with current treatments,” the CEO observed.

 Bluebird saw the first clinical hold on its SCD gene therapy last summer.
-It’s assessing the impact of the current hold and, pending receipt of feedback from the FDA, the company plans to submit a BLA for the treatment, called lovi-cel, early next year.
+It’s assessing the impact of the current hold and, pending receipt of feedback from the FDA, the company plans to submit a BLA for the treatment, called lovo-cel, early next year.

 As the biotech anticipates a mid-2022 US debut of beti-cel and eli-cel, its approach will underpin the potential launch of lovi-cel for SCD in 2023, Obenshain said.